 Obviously, recording personal data in a blockchain is not a practical solution and would obviously violate the regulation on the protection of personal data.
 Our goal was to create a framework that provides

 - limitation of data provided to other participants within the required limits.

-KYC procedures are tedious and costly so the ability to reuse data that have already been provided/collected is a huge increase in user experience and cost-efficiency.
+KYC procedures are tedious and costly, so the ability to reuse data that have already been provided/collected is a huge increase in user experience and cost-efficiency.
 Users will be able to provide instruction to KYC oracle that has collected the KYC data to any other recipient that requires it.
 Such instructions themselves may be performed as a technical transaction in the network.

 As mentioned above, financial crimes are a persistent concern for any financial services, so competent authorities must be able to access the data about all the transactions and people that have performed them.
 Blockchain itself provides records of the transactions, while KYC oracles provide identities in case of an appropriate request from such authorities.

-Unfortunately, data leaks do happen as even banks sometimes become victims of hacker attacks, therefore, any participant should have limited information about identities.
+Unfortunately, data leaks do happen as even banks sometimes become victims of hacker attacks; therefore, any participant should have limited information about identities.
 It would be possible to generate an unlimited number of accounts and provide data to Compliance oracles (that monitor and approve all the transactions with a certain asset) only about the accounts that will hold that asset, while information about all the other accounts is not provided to such oracle.
 Consequently, a data leak of one of the Compliance oracles will disclose only a limited amount of information.
-This design is important given the global ambition of Smartlands Platform and a large number of Compliance oracles from different countries that are planned to be introduced.
+This design is essential given the global ambition of Smartlands Platform and a large number of Compliance oracles from different countries that are planned to be introduced.

 Assets and Compliance